isomerpages/govtech-corp/media/technews/_posts/2018-05-08-post-How EdTech is disrupting classroom learning.md

 the students’ lack of opportunity to practice critical reading, articulate their thoughts, and be given timely feedback on the dimensions of their understanding of a piece of text.”</p>
-<p>Against this backdrop, Dr Seow highlighted <a href="https://www.nie.edu.sg/news-detail/collaboration-with-NIE-researchers-to-Sharpen-Critical-Reading-Skills" rel="noopener noreferrer nofollow" target="_blank">WiRead</a>,
+<p>Against this backdrop, Dr Seow highlighted WiRead, a web-based platform
-a web-based platform being tested at Ngee Ann Secondary school.
+being tested at Ngee Ann Secondary school.
 On WiRead, students are tasked to read selected passages and are led through thought-development exercises.
 They also participate in online collaborative discussions with their peers.</p>
 <p>Additionally, the platform accumulates data from the students’ participation,
 giving teachers insight into the type of comments students make and their depth of perspective.
 This helps teachers make more accurate assessments